 12. Rugged Cameras

-Rugged Cameras are Shockproof and Waterproof cameras.
-Specification wise it is more or less similar to point and shoot digital cameras.
+Rugged cameras are shockproof and waterproof cameras.
+Specification wise it is more or less similar to a point and shoot digital camera.

 Now, I think you are familiar with different types of cameras.
 So, you can buy any depending on your requirements.
 Remember one thing, buying a high-end camera alone will not help you to become a good photographer, you need to know how to use it too.